Customer churn prediction: How AI & Conversation Intelligence reduce churn

 5. Cutthroat competition in your niche

-While it’s easy to attribute customer churn squarely on the success team for failing to communicate your product’s value to the customer, it’s not always in their control to stop customers from falling through the cracks when they are constantly evaluating other options.
+While it’s easy to attribute customer churn squarely on the success team for failing to communicate your product’s value to the customer, it’s not always in their control to stop even loyal customers from falling through the cracks when they are constantly evaluating other options.

 Buyers can sometimes fall for the shiny object syndrome—a phenomenon that draws people’s attention towards the latest trends, new products and offers.
 B2B buyers are no exception to this, and high customer churn is especially rabid in highly competitive niches like SaaS, media, and education.